Henry Sy and John Gokongwei

 His determination, his discipline and his thriftiness have produced an astute and street smart businessman who has influenced a lot of people.
 Including us, his children.

-“Don’t just be our shopper or our customer.
+We remember Tatang saying he wanted SM malls to be fully air-conditioned for the sake of ordinary people.
+He said one day they would have the money to enjoy shopping in SM.
+How true!“Don’t just be our shopper or our customer.
 Be the owner of some of the worlds' largest malls, or the leading bank in the country, or Southeast Asia's largest property company, or the largest copper producer in the Philippines, or the country's most progressive holding company.”
 Henry Sy Sr.

 He had many obstacles – both external and internal – in his business, and there were times he could not understand why things had to be so complicated for him to pursue his business objectives.